ErnestoRB/TablistManagerAPI/README.md

 # TablistManagerAPI

 TablistManagerAPI is a API for displaying content on tablists for SpigotMC servers.
 Depends on ProtocolLib.
-Actually, this repo contains two packages: the API, and a plugin which depends on the API.

 ## Features of the plugin